Can Little Craft Cannabis Survive the Push From These Corporate Grow-ops

 “I hope you can see how outrageous this is for someone trying to treat their medical needs,” wrote Friday.
 “So even if you are a medical home grower, you cannot test your own grown meds now.”

-In regards to safety – whether it’s a fear of pesticide residues or powdery mildew – commercial cannabis is supposed to go through stringent lab testing.
+Regarding safety – whether it’s a fear of pesticide residues or powdery mildew – commercial cannabis should always go through stringent lab testing.
 Even if commercial weed may not always be of the highest quality, rest assured, it could be safer to consume than home grown stuff.

 Could being the key word.